cdondrup/petri_net/README.md

 Having talked about them a little already, it is time to introduce the concept of the local and global/external knowledge base.
 Sadly, the naming convention hasn't been adhered to so the global KB is sometimes also called external.
 Both are the same thing though.

 *Local KB* this KB is meant to automatically save the results and populate the goals of action servers.
-So in our example the `value` that is put into the action goal whe  either of the servers above is started comes from the local KB.
+So in our example the `value` that is put into the action goal when either of the servers above is started comes from the local KB.
 Once the servers are finished, the `result` is saved in the local KB.
-All this happens automaticall and the user doesn't need to concern themselves with that.
-This is meant to allow to pass information between different actions automatically.
-So if the goal parameter of an action server is called the same as the resul parameter of a different action server, then the information would be passed along automatically.
+All this happens automaticaly and the user doesn't need to concern themselves with that.
+This is meant to allow to pass information between different actions automaticaly.
+So if the goal parameter of an action server is called the same as the result parameter of a different action server, then the information would be passed along by the system.
 A little example, imagine you have a server `A` and a server `B`.
 Server `A` produces a random integer and returns it in its result message as `rnd_int`.
-Now server `B` is supposed to check if this random integer is odd or even. in order to do that, the goal message of server `B` has a field called `rnd_int`.
+Now server `B` is supposed to check if this random integer is odd or even.
+In order to do that, the goal message of server `B` has a field called `rnd_int`.
 Since both the output of server `A` and the input of server `B` are called the same, the local KB will take care of saving the output from `A` and passing it to the goal of `B` when it is started.
 Hence, the user does not need to concern themselves with having to pass the value between the servers but only needs to make sure that both parameters are called the same.

 This local KB only exists during the runtime of the perti-net it is associated with.
-It can be initilised with prior knowledge.
+It can be initialised with prior knowledge.
 More on this later.

 *Global KB* The global or external KB can be used for project specific purposes such as communication with an ontology, a dialogue system, etc. It can also be used to pass values between different actions in different petri nets or between different execution cycles of the same petri net.
 In contrast to the local KB, the global KB lives for the entire runtime of the Petri-Net Server.
 So if data is supposed to be stored persistently between runs of single nets, this can be used.